 Worked examples

-Fourteen built-in networks across all four solve modes.
-Read the write-up, then open the network in the Studio to solve and explore it - building and running the built-in examples is always free.
+All 20 built-in example networks, across every solve mode.
+Each card shows what the network actually solves to, so you can see the answer before you open anything.
+Open any of them in the Studio to re-solve and explore it - building and running the built-in examples is always free.

 Incompressible liquids